AwesomeAru/Parkinson-s-Disease-Detection/README.md

 - Status = 1 i.e. has Parkinsons or
 - Status = 0 i.e. does not have Parkinsons

-The model acchieved 81.63% mean absolute error on validation data
+The model acchieved an accuracy of 81.63% on validation data

 The features considered by the model are :
 - Average, Max and Min vocal fundamental frequency